zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 ### Cloning the repository

-To get the source code of Concrete-ML, clone the code repository using the link for your favourite communication protocol (ssh or https).
+To get the source code of Concrete-ML, clone the code repository using the link for your favorite communication protocol (ssh or https).

 ## Setting up environment on your host OS